RyanClementsHax/ryanclements.dev/posts/the-perfect-header-animation.md

 [tailwindui.com](https://tailwindui.com/) is made by the folks who bring us [tailwind](https://tailwindcss.com/).
 It is a way for them to make some income by selling website templates.
 I follow their newsletter since their content is top tier 👌🏻 and found that they released a website template for a [personal website](https://spotlight.tailwindui.com/).
 Of course I had to check it out when I went to build my own personal website!
 To my chagrin, they use the EXACT header that I wanted!

 Naturally I popped open Chrome's dev tools in attempt to pick apart how they were doing it and honestly it didn't make much sense to me. curiosity was killing me so I paid for the template myself (honestly they deserve the money in my opinion).

+Their solution is much more complex since it handles several other features of their header, but the part that applies to what I needed ended up being.....somewhat.....simple.
+It uses a technique where the content in the header that you want to show and hide is wrapped in a div.
+That div gets the `position: sticky;{:css}` and `top: 0;{:css}` properties whereas the header itself has expandable height with a negative margin to off set it.

+If this sounds crazy to you, then yes, you're right, but it works 🤷🏻.
+The code is complicated so I'll have to save an explanation for a different post if y'all desire me to go into it.
+If you want to know how I implemented it, you can just look at the [source code for this website here](https://github.com/RyanClementsHax/ryanclements.dev/blob/main/components/Header/Header.tsx).

+## Conclusion

+Getting simple things to work in css can be tiring, but you learn so much on the way.
+Often, it takes diving deep into code you didn't write and trying until you have that eureka moment.
+Recently, for me, this described the process of creating the header you now see on this website.
+I hope you enjoy it 😄.

+That's all for now.
+Bye! 👋🏻